craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/“the-system”-i-use-to-try-to-run-my-life-better.md

 My goal is to write more in detail over time about how I leverage each of these pieces in more detail to share what I’ve learned, as well as explain my thinking as I add, change, and remove various pieces over time.

 If there's something in here you want to know more about, <a href="https://craigsturgis.typeform.com/to/Jv3Dgh" target="_blank">reach out.</a>

+If you want to get updates as I write more in detail about these things, join my <a href="https://craigsturgis.typeform.com/to/FWPtSS" target="_blank">mailing list.</a>

 <h3 id=dailyhabits>Daily (Working days)</h3>